GUIDE

 Coverage beyond major leagues

 football-data.org covers 12 leagues.
 That is the Premier League through the Brazilian Serie A, and nothing else.
 Need the Turkish Super Lig?
 The Egyptian Premier League?
 The J-League?
 You need a paid tier or a different provider.
-API-Football covers 1,236 leagues for free, but the daily request cap limits how much of that coverage you can actually use.
+API-Football lists 1,200+ leagues, but the daily request cap limits how much of that coverage you can actually use on the free tier.

 Real users plus math